ucla-mobility/MobiVerse/README.md

 ## Overview

-MobiVerse is an advanced urban mobility simulation platform that integrates Large Language Models (LLMs) with microscopic traffic simulation to enable realistic human mobility decision-making at scale.
-The platform addresses critical limitations in existing mobility simulation approaches by providing a flexible framework that supports various activity generation methods while incorporating LLM-powered behavioral adaptation.
-MobiVerse serves as a comprehensive research platform where users can integrate their own mobility modeling algorithms and test them with dynamic behavioral adaptation capabilities, enabling scalable simulations of up to tens of thousands of agents that can respond to environmental feedback in real-time.
+MobiVerse is an advanced urban mobility simulation platform that integrates Large Language Models (LLMs) with transportation simulation to enable realistic human mobility decision-making at scale.
+The platform addresses critical limitations in existing mobility simulation approaches by providing a flexible framework that supports various activity and decision generation methods while incorporating LLM-powered behavioral adaptation.
+MobiVerse serves as a comprehensive research platform where users can integrate their own mobility modeling algorithms and test them with dynamic behavioral adaptation capabilities, enabling scalable simulations of large numbers of agents at city- and region-scale that can respond to environmental feedback in real time.

 <div align="center">
 <img src="resources/images/flow_diagram_1.png" alt="Mobiverse UI showing interactive route modification, simulation environment, and realtime agent monitoring" height="300"/>